DUI Formal Review Hearing

 Recently, the Florida Supreme Court voiced concerns with fairness and due process specifically in the context of hearings held before Department hearing officers under section 322.2615.
 The Court noted concerns about:

-- drivers' being afforded reasonable notice and meaningful review of the lawfulness of the suspension;
+- whether the process used by the Bureau of Administrative Review really provides reasonable notice and meaningful review of the lawfulness of the suspension;

 - the constitutional infirmity in non-lawyers serving as hearing officers under section 322.2615;

-- hearing officer must be as impartial and neutral as the members of the judiciary are required to be; and
+- whether hearing officers are really as impartial and neutral as the members of the judiciary are required to be; and

 Petition for Writ of Certiorari After a Formal Review Hearing